VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

 This is written assuming a fresh install but steps can be omitted if previously completed on the current install.

-{{site.data.alerts.warning}} Only files which have been backed up can be restored, if during setup you created exclusions then those files/directories will be omitted
+<strong>WARNING</strong>: Only files which have been backed up can be restored, if during setup you created exclusions then those files/directories will be omitted

 ## The Restore Process